-Usually applications run into unknown and malicious environment, with no possibility to manage directly the devices in which they are installed.
-“Trust your App” is the suggested security approach to protect mobile apps in autonomous way, independently from the device and without admin privileges.
+Apps can run in unknown and malicious environments, with no possibility to directly manage the devices on which they are installed.
+“Trust your App” is the suggested security approach to protect mobile apps in an autonomous way, independently from the device and without admin privileges.
 MORE® implements “Trust your App” approach allowing the highest level of security when apps run.

-It is in growth the provisioning of IoT system, but the correlated security risks are undervalued.
-IoT systems are distinguished for two factors: does not exists a standard rule (heterogeneous environment); and they are not developed caring about security best practices.
-XTN® also works on Domotic and Automotive problems, in order to provide a complete offer of security, management and analysis about IoT.
-XTN® solutions automate the security analysis of applications to detect code vulnerabilities and anomalous behaviors, which could impair devices.
+While there has been a significant growth in in the provisioning of IoT systems, the correlated security risks are undervalued.
+IoT systems are distinguished for two factors: no existing standards-based rules (heterogeneous environment); and they are not developed with security best practices in mind.
+XTN®’s work in the Domotics and Automotive fields provides a comprehensive portfolio for IOT security, management and analysis.
+XTN® solutions automate the security analysis of applications to detect code vulnerabilities and anomalous behaviours, which could compromise or impair devices.

-For XTN® it is important to guarantee usability and users experience.
-A continuous request of user login and authorization code, it isn’t necessary.
-Thanks to the user biometriccontrolbased on behavior analysis and on risk analysis into the end-point, it is possible to reduce the user activity.
+XTN® strives to guarantee usability and an enhanced user experience.
+Continuous requests for user login and authorization codes are not necessary.
+Thanks to the user biometriccontrol based on behaviour and risk analysis into the end-point, it is possible to reduce the user’s security specific interaction.
 MORE® and SMASH® guarantee the highest level of service and data protection, choosing when an authentication is truly necessary.

-Statistics and analysis about frauds, confirm the need from financial institution to provide themselves with advanced solutions of transaction’s monitoring, against the increasingly number of online frauds.
-Year by year, statistic confirms the trend: the major offering of services and their increasing use by a growing number of users, are the perfect scenario of action for the criminal groups, which are day by day more experienced.
+Statistical analysis on frauds confirms the need for financial institutions to provide themselves with advanced solutions for transaction monitoring against the increasing number of online frauds.
+Year on year, statistics confirm the trend: the offering of services and their increasing use by a growing number of users are the perfect scenario for the increasingly sophisticated criminal groups intent on committing banking fraud.

 An adapted level of defense, cannot disregard from evolved systems of transaction monitoring able to self-learn and in according with the attack pattern evolution.
 In this way, the requisites imposed are set by EBA (European Banking Authority), which imposes the use of advanced transaction monitoring systems for online payments.

-The evolution of SMASH® is based on the growing needs of EFM’s (Enterprise Fraud Management) solution, in order to provide a unique framework able to manage antifraud processes across different channel.
-This is the reason why SMASH® capabilities was evolved in order to enlarge monitored perimeter also to Credit/Debit card transaction and SWIFT channel.
+The evolution of SMASH® is based on the growing needs for EFM’s (Enterprise Fraud Management) solutions, in order to provide a unique framework able to manage antifraud processes across different channels.
+This is the very reason SMASH® capabilities have evolved to increase the monitored perimeter to include credit/debit card transactions and SWIFT channels.

-In details, EBA asks to financial institutions and PSP to implement the following kind of controls:
+In detail, the EBA asks financial institutions and PSPs to implement the following kind of controls:

-… and they should monitor abnormal behavior patterns of the customer or the customer’s access device (such as a change of Internet Protocol (IP) address or IP range during the internet payment services session, sometimes identified by geolocation IP checks, atypical e-merchant categories for a specific customer or abnormal transaction data, etc.)
+“… and they should monitor abnormal behaviour patterns of the customer or the customer’s access device (such as a change of Internet Protocol (IP) address or IP range during the internet payment services session, sometimes identified by geolocation IP checks, atypical e-merchant categories for a specific customer or abnormal transaction data, etc.)”